Renter Advice

 Respecting Tenant & Landlord Rights Prevents Misunderstandings

-These five issues are the most common subjects of disagreement and confusion amongst tenants and landlords.
+The provisions outlined above are the most common subjects of disagreement and confusion amongst tenants and landlords.
 Clarity on all of them helps both parties know the appropriate course of action in said situations.

 Blindly and aggressively attacking the opposite party without a basis of knowledge might be misplaced and lead to unwanted results.
 Don’t live in festering anger.
 Understanding landlord-tenant rights in everyday situations engender a harmonious, healthy relationship between landlord and tenant.
 It perpetuates satisfaction on both sides, simplifying life, and cutting the frills out of rentals.